Formlabs/Hackathon-2021-CheckMeet/models/README.md

 ## Printable models

-The BasePlate.stl and House.stl models should be printed from black or some dark material, because LED may light through them.
+BasePlate.stl and House.stl models should be printed from black or some dark material, because LED may light through them.

-Clear parts will be added later.
+ClearCamera.stl and ClearMic.stl should be printed from clear, I suggest 50micron.